 to characters.
 If you’re a composition cowboy, you could write the body

-of this function as map (chr . (+ shift) . ord) msg
+of this function as map (chr . (+ shift) . ord) msg.
+Let’s try encoding

 a few messages.